-These favourable sentiments within the CANZUK countries are also self-evident. given the diaspora between them.
-At present, there are more Canadian citizens living in the UK than in France, Germany and Spain combined, and there are five times as many Canadian citizens living in Australia than Mexico despite the latter's closer proximity.
+These favourable sentiments within the CANZUK countries are also self-evident given their diaspora.
+At present, there are more British citizens living in New Zealand than in neighbouring Ireland, and there are five times as many Canadian citizens living in Australia than Mexico despite the latter's closer proximity.